kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

         # The feature is enabled by default with a default timeout of 180s
         # OPTIONAL (Default: "180s")
         wait="180s"

+        # A human friendly description for the end user of the package
+        # OPTIONAL (Default: Running sh script)
+        description = "Running sh script"
     )

     plan.print(result.code)  # returns the future reference to the code